JMead171/photo-search/README.md

 Photo Search App

 ## Description
-This project is allows a user to search for photos o the internet.
+This project is allows a user to search for photos from Flickr.